Olin Collegiate Amateur Radio Club

-Olin Collegiate Amateur Radio Club (OCARC) was an old Olin club that was founded years ago, but was rebooted the year of 2019.
+Olin Collegiate Amateur Radio Club (OCARC), originally founded years ago, was rebooted in 2019.
 Amateur radio, or ham radio, is a service and hobby that brings people, electronics, and communication together.
 Instead of using a cell phone or a computer to communicate, Hams use radios, antennas, and specific frequencies to talk to each other across the globe.
 If you have a radio and a license, you can communicate with anyone.

 Our club wants to take our love for this hobby and create a ground station at Olin that can be used to participate in contesting, communication, receiving data from and transmitting to satellites, and more.
 As of now, we have build several antennas and are learning to use our software defined radio (SDR).

 Olin Collegiate Amateur Radio Club (OCARC) and OSSTP have been hard at work licensing new amateur radio operators (HAMs).
 As part of our program, we provide complimentary materials, lessons, and testing to anyone affiliated with Olin, Babson, or Wellesley College.
 Our goal is to improve representation and awareness around the vital role wireless communications play in our daily lives and how they can make our world a better place.
 We are proud to announce that in 2022 we licensed 31 new HAMs.
 Here is a breakdown of their demographics:

 23% are from an underrepresented minority group

 30 members are Olin students or Administration and one is from Wellesley